-Immanantal point processes In fact, Equation (2.82) is a special case of the more general matrix immanant, where the sgn function is replaced by χ , the irreducible representation-theoretic character of the symmetric group on k items corresponding to a particular partition of $1, 2, \ldots, k$.
-When the partition has k parts, that is, each element is in its own part, $\chi(\pi) = \operatorname{sgn}(\pi)$ and we recover the determinant.
-When the partition has a single part, $\chi(\pi) = 1$ and the result is the permanent of K. The associated permanental process was first described alongside DPPs by Macchi [98], who referred to it as the "boson process."
+Immanantal point processes

+In fact, Equation (2.88) is a special case of the more general matrix immanant, where the sgn function is replaced by $\chi$ , the irreducible representation-theoretic character of the symmetric group on k items corresponding to a particular partition of 1, 2, ..., k.
+When the partition has k parts, that is, each element is in its own part, $\chi(\pi) = \text{sgn}(\pi)$ and we recover the determinant.
+When the partition has a single part, $\chi(\pi) = 1$ and the result is the permanent of K. The associated permanental process was first described alongside DPPs by Macchi (1975), who referred to it as the "boson process."
 Bosons do not obey the Pauli exclusion principle, and the permanental process is in some ways the opposite of a DPP, preferring sets of points that are more tightly clustered, or less diverse, than if they were independent.
-Several recent papers have considered its properties in some detail [68, 103].
-Furthermore, [37] considered the point processes induced by general immanants, showing that they are well defined and in some sense "interpolate" between determinantal and permanental processes.
+Several recent papers have considered its properties in some detail (Hough et al., 2006; McCullagh and Møller, 2006).
+Furthermore, Diaconis and Evans (2000) considered the point processes induced by general immanants, showing that they are well defined and in some sense "interpolate" between determinantal and permanental processes.

-Computationally, obtaining the permanent of a matrix is #Pcomplete [147], making the permanental process difficult to work with in practice.
-Complexity results for immanants are less definitive, with certain classes of immanants apparently hard to compute [19, 20], while some upper bounds on complexity are known [5, 65], and at least one nontrivial case is efficiently computable [62].
+Computationally, obtaining the permanent of a matrix is #P-complete (Valiant, 1979), making the permanental process difficult to work with in practice.
+Complexity results for immanants are less definitive, with certain classes of immanants apparently hard to compute (Bürgisser, 2000; Brylinski and Brylinski, 2003), while some upper bounds on complexity are known (Hartmann, 1985; Barvinok, 1990), and at least one non-trivial case is efficiently computable (Grone and Merris, 1984).
 It is not clear whether the latter result provides enough leverage to perform inference beyond computing marginals.